Broadcaster Amol Rajan appointed new host of University Challenge

 Journalist and broadcaster Amol Rajan will take over from Jeremy Paxman as host of University Challenge from autumn 2023, the BBC has said.

-Rajan, 39, takes over from Paxman who is ending his reign as the longest-serving current quizmaster on UK TV after 28 years.
+Paxman is ending his reign as the longest-serving current quizmaster on UK TV after 28 years.

-He will become only the third person to host the BBC programme, which first aired in 1962 with presenter Bamber Gascoigne.
+Rajan, 39, will become only the third person to host in the programme’s 60-year history.
+Bamber Gascoigne launched the quiz in 1962.

 Rajan has been the BBC’s media editor since December 2016 and a presenter on BBC Radio 4’s Today programme since May 2021.